Githelp-support/githelp/README.md

 <p align="center">
     <img src="assets/Repo - Chat-window - User - question x2.png" alt="Githelp" width="700" style="border-radius: 12px"/>
 </p>

+## Other notes

+- Integrations for Discord, Slack and more.
+- Free for open-source projects (For businesses the first 1 year is free and there is no per-seat costs).
+There is however a reasonable service charge per transaction made through the platform.

 ## Support and Contact